Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/fsdp.rst

 Manual wrapping can be useful to explore complex sharding strategies by applying ``wrap`` selectively to some parts of the model.
 To activate parameter sharding with manual wrapping, you can wrap your model using the ``wrap`` function.
-Internally in Lightning, we enable a context manager around the :meth:`~lightning.pytorch.core.hooks.ModelHooks.configure_model` hook to make sure the ``wrap`` parameters are passed correctly.
+Internally in Lightning, we enable a context manager around the :meth:`~lightning_pytorch.core.hooks.ModelHooks.configure_model` hook to make sure the ``wrap`` parameters are passed correctly.

 Here is an example that uses ``wrap`` to create a model: